2 kindergarteners wounded and gunman dead after shooting at California religious school

 But school shootings have done little to move the needle on national gun laws.
 Firearms were the leading cause of death among children in 2020 and 2021, according to KFF, a nonprofit that researches health care issues.

-“My heart is breaking for everyone impacted by this tragedy," Assemblyman James Gallagher, whose area includes Palermo, said in a statement.
-"As a community, we’ll all be hugging our loved ones closer today as we pray for the victims and try to make sense of something so senseless.”
+Honea said the gunman was dropped off by an Uber driver who is being interviewed by detectives.

-Honea said they had received information that the shooter was in a meeting with an administrator about enrolling a child at the school, but it seems that was his first visit to the school and he had no prior connection to the victims.
-Shortly after, shots rang out, Honea said.
+He said the shooter was in a meeting with an administrator about enrolling a child at the school, which he described as “cordial.”
+But it seems that was his first visit to the school and he had no prior connection to the victims.
+Shortly after that, shots rang out, Honea said.

+The gunman's body was found near the slide and other playground equipment on the grounds of the school, which abuts ranchland where cattle graze.
+A handgun was found nearby, Honea said.

 Honea said they were trying to contact the shooter’s family before releasing his name.